-Are pensions taxable income?
+Are pensions taxable income in Ireland?

 Income tax applies to almost all income and so even when you have retired you are still subject to the same general tax rules as everyone else.
 However, there are some exceptions and depending on how much your income is in retirement, will determine how much tax, if any, is paid on your retirement income.

 You pay tax in a lump sum on your pension when you receive it, however up to €200,000 of this is tax-free.
 If the lump sum is over €200,000 and under €500,000 (the maximum allowable), the income tax rate is 20%.

 Up until Budget 2016, there was an additional charge on retirement funds in the form of a pension levy.
 However this levy was abolished in 2015.